oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 of that STR, swashbucklers are very proficient in the use of Somersault Kick.
 On the other hand, their firearm skills are still formidable, which contributes to their versatility.
-This makes the swashbuckler kind of like “the pirate version of woods(wo)man”, but from here, they diverge considerably.
+This makes the swashbuckler kind of like “the pirate version of woods(wo)man”, but these two odd jobs are actually very distinct.

 Like the woods(wo)man, the swashbuckler has difficulties wearing pirate equipment (the Maple Cannon Shooter is the most powerful gun for a